spectrocloud/librarium/docs/docs-content/registries-and-packs/registries/oci-registry/add-oci-zarf.md

 ---

-You can add an OCI Zarf registry to Palette and use the Zarf packages  cluster profiles.
+You can add an OCI Zarf registry to Palette and use the Zarf packages in cluster profiles.

 ## Prerequisites

 - You must have an OCI registry that contains Zarf packages.

 - Credentials to access the OCI registry.
+Public OCI registries are not supported.

 - If the OCI registry is using a self-signed certificate, or a certificate that is not signed by a trusted certificate authority (CA), you will need the certificate to add the registry to Palette.